bpython/bsite/content/pages/downloads.rst

 Debian
 ------
-David Paleino maintains the bpython package.
+Sebastian Ramacher maintains the bpython package.
 The package is included since the release of squeeze.
 You can install it with:

 .. code-block:: shell